 Many people will use a pack frame with baskets to carry their harvest, and the most experienced foragers will tell you that this is a must in order to be able to make it back to your vehicle without damaging the mushrooms.
 In a typical day, a person foraging for morels will spend most of their time either “hiking in” or “packing out”, the actual time spent picking the mushrooms is a relatively small part of the day.
 The next time you’re enjoying a nice morel linguini or a morel mushroom soup, spare a thought for the brave and adventurous person who spend hours hiking in the wilderness hunting for these incredible ingredients!

 Another very important aspect of foraging for morels is the responsibility that we all share to take care of the land on which we harvest and make it a priority to leave the land exactly as we found it.
 In other words, “take only mushrooms, leave only memories”.
-Last year we were very happy to take part in the first ever Stewardship and Harvest Permit Program in British Columbia; lead by the Secwépemc Communities of central BC.
+In 2018 we were very happy to take part in the first-ever Stewardship and Harvest Permit Program in British Columbia; lead by the Secwépemc Communities of central BC.
 This program brought together the local First Nations communities who worked alongside Natural Resource Officers of British Columbia to lead the way in ensuring the environmental protection and stewardship of the land on which morel mushrooms are harvested.
 This program allowed pickers and buyers to be updated daily on current fire conditions, logging activities in the area, safe harvesting practices, as well as providing garbage removal services and washroom facilities in the areas where people were foraging.
 Details of this program can be found here: Elephant Hill fire

 Although morel mushrooms have been a popular menu item in restaurants around the world for many years, they are often quite difficult for the average person to find in their local grocery store.
 This is due to the fact that morels are not only hard to find in the forest, but they also don’t last very long in a bulk produce bin for various reason.
 Not only do they lose weight as they sit out fresh, but they are also quite delicate and don’t hold up well to over-handling when compared to regular white button mushrooms.